airbytehq/airbyte/docs/contributing/contributing-to-airbyte/README.md

 ### **New integrations**

 It's easy to add your own integrations to Airbyte!
-Here are some links to instruct how to add sources and destinations.
+Since Airbyte Connectors are encapsulated within Docker containers, you can use any language you like.
+Here are some links on how to add sources and destinations.

 #### **Contributing sources:**